Missing-Lynk/ml-userspace/docs/air-video-benchmark.md

 ### Vendor encoder configuration, from the blob

+Two different vendor encoders are described below and they do **not** share a QP floor. `venc8` is the goggle's RTSP re-encode channel, configured in code.
+The air unit's downlink encoder is a separate path configured from a table, and it is the one to match for the downlink; see "The air unit's own encoder configuration" below before taking any value from the `venc8` rows.

 `AR_LOWDELAY_RtspVencInit(8, H265, H265CBR, w, h, 5000 kbps, gop=0, framerate)`, channel attr `enRcMode=10`, `u32Gop=0`, `u32StatTime=30`, `bByFrame=1`, GOP mode NormalP with `s32IPQpDelta = -2`, followed by a `GetRcParam` / `SetRcParam` override.

 Two things this rules out, both checked in the decompile: